The Colour of My Love Tour

-The Colour of My Love Tour was the sixth concert tour by Canadian singer Celine Dion in support of her third English-language studio album of the same name (1993).
+The Colour of My Love Tour was the sixth concert tour by Canadian singer Celine Dion.
+It was launched in support of her third English‑language studio album, The Colour of My Love (1993).
+The tour included performances in North America, Europe, and Asia, where Dion presented songs from the album alongside material from her earlier releases.

 History

-Dion's first US tour as a headliner took her to ten cities, from San Francisco to New York, in early 1994.
-A review of her final performance of the tour in New York, by Elisabeth Vincentelli for New York Newsday indicated that Dion had grown more comfortable with English: "Ad-libbing between songs, Dion managed to seem down-to-earth and accessible.
+Dion's first headlining tour in the United States brought her to 10 cities, from San Francisco to New York, in early 1994.
+Reviewing the final New York performance for New York Newsday, Elisabeth Vincentelli observed that Dion appeared increasingly confident performing in English: "Ad-libbing between songs, Dion managed to seem down-to-earth and accessible.
 Whether this was consummate manipulation or spontaneous joy, she pulled it off with gusto and humor".
-Dion's concerts at the Montreal Forum in late March 1994 made the Pollstar 1994 year-end chart of Top 200 Concert Grosses, with $1,002,003.

-The set list included mainly songs from The Colour of My Love and Dion's previous English albums.
-There were also included few French songs and covers like "Calling You", "River Deep, Mountain High" and "Can't Help Falling in Love".
+Her concerts at the Montreal Forum in late March 1994 ranked on Pollstars year-end chart of the Top 200 Concert Grosses, earning $1,002,003.

-Before the tour, Dion performed two concerts in September 1993 in Quebec City, Canada, which were later used for the TV specials and a home video release, The Colour of My Love Concert.
-Another two concerts in Quebec were performed in November 1993, to mark the release of the album.
+The set list drew primarily from The Colour of My Love and Dion's earlier English-language albums.
+It also included several French-language selections and a number of covers, such as "Calling You", "River Deep, Mountain High", and "Can't Help Falling in Love".

-From 8 June to 27 August 1994, Dion toured the United States with Michael Bolton on his "The One Thing Tour".
-They performed in twenty-thousand-seat-arenas, and in the "sheds" that open onto natural amphitheaters.
-It was their second, sold-out tour.
+From 8 June to 27 August 1994, Dion joined Michael Bolton on his "The One Thing Tour" across the United States.
+They performed in large arenas and outdoor amphitheaters, marking their second consecutive sold-out tour together.